 We have reached the mid-point in our Strategy 2019-2028 journey.
-Our current environment has been significantly influenced by the global pandemic and impacted by a range of factors.
-These include increased competition for both domestic and international students, changing expectations of universities regarding compliance, employment outcomes, industry engagement and expectations of students regarding flexibility and availability.
-The significant advancements in artificial intelligence and digital technologies continue to evolve, while financial headwinds for education and research funding

-- including changes in the relative contribution of government, industry and private investment in education and research - remain pertinent.
+Our current landscape has been significantly influenced by the global pandemic and impacted by a range of factors.
+These include increased competition for both domestic and international students, changing expectations of universities regarding compliance employment outcomes industry engagement and expectations of students regarding flexibility and availability.
+The significant advancements in artificial intelligence and digital technologies continue to evolve, while financial headwinds for education and research funding, including changes in the relative contribution of government, industry and private investment in education and research remain pertinent.

 Our strategy sets out how we plan to respond to the anticipated challenges while continuing to be firmly committed to our role as a specialist university focused on the land-based sectors.
-Our strategic approach so far, emphasising accessibility, affordability, availability and relevance while maintaining a research-rich and globally connected environment, has been pivotal in securing a position at the forefront of education and research for landbased industries.
-This forward-thinking approach positions us well as we reset our priorities and actions for the next five years leading up to our 150th anniversary.
+Our strategic approach so far, emphasising accessibility, affordability, availability and relevance while maintaining a research-rich and alobally connected environment, has been pivotal in securing a position at the forefront of education and research for land-based industries.
+A forwardthinking approach that positions us well as we reset our priorities and actions for the next five years leading up to our 150th anniversary.

-Towards the end of 2023, we were pleased to appoint Māori Social Science researcher and academic, Professor Merata Kawharu MNZM (Ngāti Whatua, Ngāpuhi), to the new role of Deputy Vice-Chancellor, Māori.
-Merata joined us at the start of February 2024.
+Towards the end of 2023, we were pleased to appoint Māori Social Science researcher and academic.
+Professor Merata Kawharu MNZM (Ngāti Whatua, Ngapuhi), to the new role of Deputy Vice-Chancellor, Māori and we look forward to her joining us at the start of February 2024.

-In closing, it is with admiration and gratitude that I acknowledge the talent and dedication of our Lincoln

-University staff and their outstanding contributions on behalf of the University.
-Their tireless mahi has been key to our many achievements in 2023 and their commitment to upholding the special character of our campus is formidable.
+In closing, it is with admiration and gratitude that I acknowledge the talent and dedication of our Lincoln University staff and their outstanding contributions on behalf of the University.
+Their tireless mahi has been key to our many achievements in 2023. and their commitment to upholding the special character of our campus is formidable.
 It is truly inspiring to be a part of our wonderful staff whānau.